 Ensures Process Adherence

-Effective workflow management ensures adherence to business processes.
+Effective workflow management ensures adherence to business norms.
 When you automate a workflow, it becomes impossible to bypass certain steps or email the wrong person.

-Workflows also provide an audit trail of all activities — you can see who did what at each step.
+Workflows also provide a trail of all activities — you can see who did what at each step.
 This makes things easier if you need to audit a process.

 Let’s look at the key differences between workflow management and project management.